fehtakaoka/root-generation/README.md

 *Figure 1: Flow Chart for root generation*

 ## Results and Discussion
 With morphology descriptions of certain root patterns presented in [1], RootGen was developed in MATLAB for creation of these by varying morphological parameters and geometric restrictions (Figure 2).
-The mathematical description of roots is given by graphs, which are useful to represent branching, forking and growth.
+The mathematical description of roots is given by graph theory, which are useful to represent branching, forking and growth.
 Is has been also developed a Python script that converts the resulting graph in a 3D solid inside the finite elements software Abaqus (Figure 3) so that static and dynamic simulations can be performed (Figure 4).

 ![RootGen](assets/RootGen.png)